-What’s so great about Chiang Mai is the selection of food on offer.
-There are vegan restaurants elsewhere in Thailand, but they generally are your standard “Jay” (a Buddhist form of veganism) lunch buffet and are not always amazing – mind you, sometimes they are.
-We didn’t visit any of those whilst in Chiang Mai, because they can be found everywhere else.
-Instead we went for the organic farm to table, Japanese macrobiotic, healthy salad bar concepts and all the different and original options in-between, because they truly are what make Chiang Mai a vegan food paradise.
-Here are the places we visited, in order from our most to our least favorite.
+What’s so great about Chiang Mai vegan food is the selection on offer.
+There are vegan and vegetarian restaurants elsewhere in Thailand, but they generally are your standard “Jay” (a Buddhist form of veganism) lunch buffet and are not always amazing.
+Sometimes they are.
+But I didn’t visit any of those whilst in Chiang Mai, because they can be found everywhere else.
+Instead I went for the organic farm to table, Japanese macrobiotic, healthy salad bar concepts and all the different and original options in-between, because they truly are what make Vegan Chiang Mai so special.

 1. PUN PUN